piscisvolans/lab-journal-template/README.md

 * This is a useful Markdown cheat sheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 Markdown will also process many HTML tags, if you need to sneak some in there (to insert images, for example).
+And Jekyll will process HTML files as posts, too&mdash;as long as you start the file with two lines of ```---```.

 Hosting your lab journal on the College of Engineering webspace
 ---------------------------------------------------------------------